LeedsCodeDojo/PipePacking/Haskell/README.md

 _[]_ is used to say when an empty list is passed into the second parameter

-_(box, [])_ This also returns a tuple.
+_(box, [])_ This returns a tuple.
 A tuple is similar to a c# struct in that it is a way of dealing with multiple pieces of data in a known format in a single structure.

 **Links**
 * Pattern Matching: http://learnyouahaskell.com/syntax-in-functions#pattern-matching